gh-wsits/thunar_custom-actions/README.md

 **Convert selection to JPEG**

 Select a bunch of images, right click and choose "Convert selection to JPEG".
 This converts all selected images to JPEG.
-The selcted images will not be deleted.

 **Convert selection to MP3**